pouriap/TinyRF/README.md

 * Ability to disable features in order to preserve memory space
 * Small memory footprint: 176 bytes Flash, 1 byte RAM with all features enabled

-**Transmitter MCU support:** ATtiny13 or any other AVR microcontroller you can program with Arduino IDE.
+**Transmitter MCU support:** ATtiny13 or any other microcontroller you can program with Arduino IDE.

-**Receiver MCU support:** Arduino is recommended.
-But any other AVR microcontroller that runs at 16MHz cpu speed or higher and has at least one external interrupt pin with sufficient Flash memory (>4KB) should work.
-ESP is also supported.
+**Receiver MCU support:** The receiver code needs more RAM and FLASH memory so it's not possible to use ATtiny13 as the receiver.
+It is recommended to use an Arduino as receiver because it has sufficient speed, RAM and FLASH memory.
+ESP8266 and ESP32 are also supported.
+You can even use an ATtiny85 as the receiver! (see [ATtiny85 Receiver](#using-attiny85-as-receiver))

 **Arduino IDE support:** Arduino IDE 1.6.0 and higher.